 On the Ubiquity of Feelings in Reason

-Far from being absent, it is completely clear at the latest in the third Critique, the Critique of Judgment, that feelings are ubiquitous in Critical Idealism, and they have a positive role in conjunction with reason.
-In fact, Kant places feelings (to be sure, not all feelings) at the very core of theoretical reason as well as practical reason.
-Kant speaks in the Critique of Pure Reason (A 557-558/B585-486) of the causality of freedom (above, but never separated from nature) as a “transcendental idea” that is at no time directly, empirically manifest, but indirectly confirmed by humanity’s creativity and that is inalienable yet never directly perceived.
-He calls the one “fact of reason,” the creative freedom of practical reason.
+Far from being absent, it is completely clear at the latest by the third Critique, the Critique of Judgment, that feelings are ubiquitous in Critical Idealism, and they have a positive role in conjunction with reason.
+In fact, Kant places feelings (to be sure, not all feelings) at the very core of theoretical reason and practical reason.
+In the Critique of Pure Reason (A 557-558/B585-486) of the causality of freedom (above, but never separated from nature) as a “transcendental idea” that is at no time directly, empirically manifest, but indirectly confirmed by humanity’s creativity and that is inalienable yet never directly perceived.
+In the second and third Critiques he calls the creative freedom of practical reason the one “fact of reason.”
 Although by definition the “pure ideas of reason” cannot be facts because they cannot appear in the senses, of the three (the other two are God and the enduring identity of the self, the soul), autonomous freedom is the closest that empirical experience comes to confirming.
-Kant writes already in the Groundwork (AA IV, 459): “… we can explain nothing but what … can be given in some possible experience.
+Kant writes already in the Groundwork (AA IV, 459).: “… we can explain nothing but what … can be given in some possible experience.
 But [sic.] freedom is a mere idea, the objective reality of which can in no way be established according to laws of nature … It holds only as a necessary presupposition of reason … [W]here determination by laws of nature ceases, there all explanation ceases as well, and nothing is left but defense …”

 What do creative freedom and pure reason, generally, have to do with feelings?
 In short, awe (Bewunderung) and respect (Achtung) for the physical and moral law!
-As he declares autonomous freedom to be the only “fact of reason,” Kant quotes a famous passage from Juvenal: “sic volo, sic iubeo” (“that I will, that I command”).
+As he declares autonomous freedom to be the only “fact of reason,” Kant quotes a famous passage from Juvenal.: “sic volo, sic iubeo” (“that I will, that I command”).
 Be careful, though!
 Kant is not embracing my commanding whatever I capriciously might desire.
 Kant is underscoring the “goal oriented” nature of human understanding and action (Zweckmäßigkeit) as well as reminding us that the individual is capable of being held accountable for both understanding and action.
-He insists that what I will as well as the exercising of theoretical reason with its more narrow, pragmatic instrumental aspect are all subordinate to moral principles, which are only properly valid if the individual exercises her/his highest capacities to legislate the moral principle for her-/himself (in this sense, freedom is auto-nomos, that is, applying a law to itself).
-In the Critique of Practical Reason (AA V, 4*) Kant calls freedom the ratio essendi of moral laws because there can be no moral order without the ability to initiate an efficient causal sequence of events “above” and complementary to, but never “independent” of, nature.
-However, a moral law is the ratio cognoscendi of freedom because the very reality of a moral law presupposes the necessary condition of possibility that is freedom for such a law to occur.
+He insists that what I will in practical reason as well as the exercising of theoretical reason with its more narrow, pragmatic instrumental aspect is subordinate to moral principles, and theoretical reason is only properly valid if the individual exercises her/his highest capacities to legislate the moral principle for her-/himself (in this sense, freedom is auto-nomos, that is, applying a law to itself).
+In the Critique of Practical Reason (AA V, 4*) Kant calls freedom the ratio essendi (the reason for being) of moral laws because there can be no moral order without the ability to initiate an efficient causal sequence of events “above” and complementary to, but never “independent” of, nature.
+However, a moral law is the ratio cognoscendi (the reason for knowing) of freedom because the very reality of a moral law presupposes the necessary condition of possibility that is freedom for such a law to occur.
 Nonetheless, even the presence of a moral law is not proof for the reality of autonomous freedom because there can be no proof or disproof of causality given that we can only experience the effects of causality.

 To be sure, feelings do not have the same claim to understanding as what Kant in the “Introduc-tion” to the Critique of Judgment calls the two domains (Gebiete) of “nature and freedom,” otherwise called “theoretical” reason and “practical” reason.
-Domains allow for understanding because they are governed by rules/laws.
-In contrast to the two “domains” of nature and freedom, Kant calls a “field” (Feld) those clearly and distinctly experienced phenomena that can have no rules/laws, and he calls a “territory” (Boden) that range of clear and distinct experience of phenomena for which we have not yet grasped rules/laws in the moment but for which, in principle, there are rules/laws capable of being discovered.
-In the case of Nature and Freedom, then, we have domains (Gebiete): Nature gives us its physical laws, but only humanity (as far as we know) is able to discern and to act on the basis of those invisible, moral laws that apply to its unique causal system precisely because causality is not capricious despite freedom’s liberty to self-legislate the law.
+Domains allow for understanding because they are governed by functional rules/laws (imperceptible, relational functionality, not simply perceptible, contiguous substances).
+In contrast to the two “domains” of nature and freedom, Kant calls a “field” (Feld) those clearly and distinctly experienced phenomena that can have no functional rules/laws, and he calls a “territory” (Boden) that range of clear and distinct experience of phenomena for which we have not yet grasped functional rules/laws in the moment but for which, in principle, there are functional rules/laws capable of being discovered.
+In the case of Nature and Freedom, then, we have domains (Gebiete).: Nature gives us its physical laws, but only humanity (as far as we know) is able to discern and to act on the basis of those invisible, moral laws that apply to its unique causal system precisely because causality is not capricious despite freedom’s liberty to self-legislate the law.
 Freedom, in contrast to the physical law, must give the moral law to itself in self-legislation because its law is not given by nature.
 If the laws of freedom were given by nature, then we would be mere automatons or mechanical toys as Kant points out in the second critique, Critique of Judgment.